Heaven for me when in Barbados is Bajan flying fish and a Bajan rum punch sitting overlooking the sea.

 - Lime slices and parsley for garnish

-- Bajan hot pepper sauce as needed (see recipe)
+- Bajan hot pepper sauce as needed.

-Squeeze the limes into a bowl with ¾ cup of water, add the squeezed lines too, add the salt and place the fish to soak for about ½ hour.
+Squeeze the limes into a bowl with ¾ cup of water, add the squeezed limes too, add the salt and place the fish to soak for about ½ hour.
 Remove the fish, rinse and pat dry.

-Rub the fillets with the Bajan Seasoning and a little Bajan hot pepper sauce, then dip them in the beaten eggs, then the bread crumbs and flour.
+Rub the flying fish fillets with the Bajan Seasoning and a little Bajan hot pepper sauce, then dip them in the beaten eggs, then the bread crumbs and flour.
 Fry the fillets in the butter until lightly browned, turning once.

 Serve garnished with the lime slices and parsley.
 Sprinkle hot pepper sauce over the fillets to taste.

 I like my flying fish with French fries and a green salad.
 Others like their flying fish in a cutter (Bajan salt bread, a freshly baked bread roll with a crusty exterior and soft, fluffy interior.
 Despite the name, it actually isn’t salty at all.)

 1 thought on “Bajan Flying Fish”

 Hi I’m Phil from Toronto Canada.
 My friend brought me approximately 25 filets from the Barbados this week frozen.
 I’m so excited to try this recipe today!